-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: MediaWiki.
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: MediaWiki.

 What is MediaWiki?

 MediaWiki is the technology that drives Wikipedia and also Moodle Docs.
 MediaWiki is Open Source.

 Installing MediaWiki is almost as simple as installing Moodle.
 Essentially the same processes are involved, but there is a trick or two that you need be aware of.
 (These instructions are similar in all installations where Moodle has been installed PRIOR to MediaWiki.)